dataperformance/PAM/docs/MongoDB.md

    ![image connectstr](./Mongodb_resources/connectionstr.png)

 6. Get the connection string.
-   - In this step, you need to note down the `<variable>` in the connection string that correspond to the authentication method you wish to use for connecting the database.
+   - In this step, you need to note down the `<variable>` in the connection string that corresponds to the authentication method you wish to use for connecting the database.
    > ### For **Password(SCRAM)** authentication method:
    >  - Connection string will be in the format:
    > ```description